ashishkumarpardeshi/STM32f10xx_Exploration/Tutorial_Docs/STM32_SPI_Implementation.md

   <img src="Assets/SPI_reg_map.png">
 </p>

-At first we have to add the addresses of these registers in our ***target (STM32f103xx.h) header*** file by creating a register definition structure.
+At first we have to add the addresses of these registers in our ***target (STM32f103xx.h) header*** file by creating a SPI register definition structure.

 We have to form the address of these register with the help of their Offset adresses and the Base Address of APB1 and APB2 bus.